 The British male patient (about 30 years old) had allergic rhinitis.
 At the time of the incident, he was driving and suddenly wanted to sneeze.
 In order to concentrate on driving, he covered his nose and closed his mouth to suppress it.
 He sneezed, but this caused severe pain in his neck.
 The male patient immediately went to the emergency room for treatment.

-Illustration
+Illustration photo

 Medical staff concluded that the injury was caused by the trachea closing when sneezing, causing pressure in the trachea to increase rapidly "equivalent to an explosion".

 Fortunately, the injury was not life-threatening.
 The doctor determined that surgery was not necessary.
 However, he was not allowed to do strenuous exercise for two weeks.
-At a recent check-up, the man had made a full recovery.
+In a recent check-up, the man had made a full recovery.

 What happens when you hold in a sneeze

-Illustration
+Illustration photo

-- During a sneeze, all the air pressure that builds up in your lungs escapes through your nose.
+- During a sneeze, all the air pressure that has built up in your lungs escapes through your nose.
 When you block the air passage by pinching your nose or mouth while sneezing, the air is forced into your ears.
 The air pressure can enter your middle ear and damage your eardrum.

 - Holding in a sneeze will not clean the nasal cavity and harmful agents will have the opportunity to penetrate deeper, causing illness in the body.